 If you have a game application, then in-build purchases are a real must-have!
 You can sell special tips, magic weapons, access to new levels, and so on.
 And, most importantly, avid players are willing to buy such things!

 As with the freemium pricing model, in-app purchases should benefit to users.
 The consumer mustn’t regret the purchase he had made.

 Remember the user-friendliness factor: the shopping process has to be as convenient as possible, ideally, it is to be presented in an exciting mini-game format.

-At one time, Tiny Zoo Friends, a children's game application, overdid it with the ease-of-use: as a result, young players had been making in-app purchases on their own, sometimes - unknowingly.
+At one time, Tiny Zoo Friends, a children's game application, overdid it with ease of use: as a result, young players had been making in-app purchases on their own, sometimes - unknowingly.
 Though, it doesn't really matter, whether it had been happening knowingly or unknowingly: the parents of these kids had no choice but to pay anyway.
 The situation caused a scandal, which affected all application owners.
 From that moment, the Apple Store and Google Play revised their rules by adding a new key condition: the user should be well aware of performing an in-app purchase.